 The programs and ministries at St. Paul's serve all members of this community.
 We seek to provide programming and fellowship opportunities that engage all, from our youngest church-goers right up to our life-long parishioners.
-During this precedented time in which we find ourselves physically unable to be together, the community of St. Paul's gathers virtually as often as possible.
-Listed below are some of the various groups that gather in "normal" days.

 The St. Paul’s Beefeaters is a group of individuals who share membership in St. Paul’s and the need to occasionally lift, haul, demolish, build, or repair objects with the express purpose of improving the surroundings of their beloved church.
 The group also enjoys roasting meat and imbibing an occasional spirit; bartending church events; and endlessly quoting classic movie lines.
 If you are interested in joining this majestic group of fellows (and ladies), please contact Anthony Marasco.
 You can also follow us on Facebook at The St. Paul’s Beefeaters.
 The St. Paul’s Beefeaters: Shine as a light, and replace the bulb as needed.

 Lay Eucharist Ministers (LEM) assist the clergy by taking Holy Communion to those in our parish who are homebound, hospitalized, or otherwise unable to attend Sunday services.
 LEMs help maintain the connection between the congregation and the person being visited.
 Time commitments vary, but usually LEMs will make one visit a month.
 Special training and licensing by the Diocese of Virginia are provided for those who are part of this ministry team.